Volker Perthes

 Volker Perthes (/de/, born 16 May 1958) is a German political scientist, academic and writer.
-Apart from his focus on research, writing and teaching about the Middle East, he was director of the German Institute for International and Security Affairs (SWP).
+Apart from his focus on research, writing and teaching about the Middle East, he was director of the German Institute for International and Security Affairs (SWP) in Berlin from 2005 to 2020.

 From 2021 to 2023, he served as Special Representative of the Secretary-General of the United Nations (SRSG) for Sudan and Head of the UN Integrated Transition Assistance Mission in Sudan (UNITAMS).
+Following this mandate, Perthes led the Independent Strategic Review of the UN Assistance Mission for Iraq (UNAMI) until March 2024.
+Since then, he has been Senior Distinguished Fellow at the German Institute for International and Security Affairs.

 Early life and education

 Perthes studied for his first degrees in political science at the University of Duisburg and in Arabic language at the University of Bochum in Germany.
 From 1986 to 1987, he received a graduate scholarship from the German Academic Exchange Service to do research for his PhD in Syria.
 In 1990, Perthes received his PhD in political science with a thesis on the state and society in Syria from 1970 to 1989.

 Career

 From 1991 to 1993, Perthes was assistant professor at the American University of Beirut and then taught at the German universities of Duisburg, Münster and Munich.
 In 1999, he earned his postdoctoral degree (habilitation) at the University of Duisburg.